 This is a huge oversight.

-Incorporating all four C's into your onboarding process can help ensure success, but focusing on culture and connection early on is crucial.
+Incorporating all four C's into your onboarding process for new employees can help ensure success, but focusing on culture and connection early on is crucial.

-They also indicated whom they prefer to show them the ropes: They prefer to have their own managers show them around, not HR.
+New hires also indicated who they prefer to show them the ropes: they prefer to have their own managers show them around, not HR.
 Mentors and colleagues were also high on the list.
+Incorporate these needs in your employee onboarding checklist so you don't forget!

 BambooHR also found out why new hires quit right away.
 Those reasons are: